yodaos-project/yoda-book/en/guidance/02-lifetime.md

 After the app calls `Activity#exit`, the app is marked inactive and receives the `activity#destroy` event.
 Applications in the inactive state will be reclaimed system resources by vui at the appropriate time.
 The current normal application will be reclaimed by the system after receiving the `activity#destroy` event.

 ### Background process
-Applications (including daemon apps and general apps) can proactively put themselves in the background, freeing up the top of the stack so that paused apps like music continue to play media.
+Applications (including daemon apps and general apps) can proactively put themselves in the background, freeing up the top of the stack so that paused apps like music could continue to play media.
 Apps can put themselves into the background using the `Activity#setBackground` method.
 It is worth noting that if the application is not on the top of the stack, there is no permission to broadcast tts/play media.
 Therefore, if you need to broadcast a tts/play media to a certain extent in the background task execution, you need to use `Activity#setForeground` to preempt the activation state.

 ## Lifecycle events